mia-platform/crud-service/README.md

 This class casts the value from the query, the body and the commands in order to insert `Date` and `ObjectId` and perform other conversions such as `GeoPoint` where needed

-### ResultCaster
+### GeoPointCaster

 This class casts the value of the result from a query executed in order to have consistent data with the definition of the collection.
-It operates only on two types of properties: MongoDB's `GeoPoint` and `number`.
+It operates only on one type of properties: MongoDB's `GeoPoint`.

 ### HTTPInterface

 This piece of code is a communication channel between HTTP and the CrudService.
-It uses the `QueryParser` to cast the value before forwarding the request to the `crudService`, and the `ResultCaster` to cast the value to be returned.
+It uses the `QueryParser` to cast the value before forwarding the request to the `crudService`, and the `GeoPointCaster` to cast the GeoPoints value inside the response to be returned.

 The HTTPInterface includes by default different API methods for every kind of operation.
 The following are available for both Collections and Views: